PublicDataWorks/pdm-docs/docs/technical-content/faq.md

 **Q**.
 Which environment variables will I need?

 **A**. `REACT_APP_GOOGLE_API_KEY`: This key should be located in your `.profile`, `.zshrc`, or comparable local machine environment.
 It allows you to access address data from Google Maps.
 Some additional variables may be needed for cloud servics, see [Conditionally Run Tests](https://publicdataworks.github.io/pdm-docs/technical-content/development-resources.html#testing) section for more information.

 **Q**.
+Which environment variables will I need to use instance-files within my local file system?

+**A**.
+You will need to set `INSTANCE_FILES_DIR` to the absolute path of `/instance-files` within your local file system.
+You may retrieve this by running a `pwd` command from the instance-files directory within your cloned instance files repository (i.e. instance_files_your_organization_name).
+Once set, follow directions notated within the `docker-compose.yml`.

+**Q**.
 I'm getting this error when I am on the website: `Failed to load resource: net::ERR_CERT_AUTHORITY_INVALID`